Understanding UV Ink Adhesion

 - Sublimation-coated mugs — The glossy poly coating repels UV ink

-- Sublimation ceramic tiles — Same issue with the smooth coating
+- Glazed ceramic tiles — Same issue with the smooth coating

-- Infusible ink blanks — Cricut's proprietary coating is not UV-compatible
+- Infusible ink blanks — Proprietary coating is not UV-compatible

 Where to Buy

-We maintain a curated Materials Directory with tested, UV-compatible blanks.
-Every product is rated for UV ink adhesion and includes direct purchase links.
+We maintain a curated Materials Directory with UV-compatible blanks.
+Every product is researched for UV printing compatibility and includes direct purchase links.

 Browse by category: